KhronosGroup/COLLADA-CTS/CTF/PyramidDiff/README.txt

 exists.
 Also unzip zlib to CTF/PyramidDiff/source/zlib so that CTF/PyramidDiff/source/zlib/zlib.h exists.

+At the time of writing, the latest versions of these projects are libpng 1.2.16 and zlib 1.2.3.

-Now it should be possible to compile PyramidDiff using the standard method.
+Now it should be possible to compile PyramidDiff using the standard method in Visual Studio 2005 using CTF/PyramidDiff/make/PyramidDiff.sln.
+Note that the Visual Studio Conversion Wizard may show up if the libpng and zlib projects are for previous versions of Visual Studio.